 As a University, MBKU collects student academic and clinic experience data which allows administrators to make data-driven decisions.
-Since 2015-2016, University Student Affairs has worked diligently to develop their own set of student survey instruments to collect data on Student Support Services, Student Activities, Campus Climate, and the overall student experience at MBKU.
+Since the 2015-2016 academic year, Enrollment and Student Services has worked diligently to develop student survey/assessment instruments to collect data on Student Support Services, Health & Wellness, Student Activities, Campus Climate, and the overall student experience at MBKU.

 Historically, the University sees very few student conduct violations each year.
 If they occur, the violations are usually academic in nature (e.g., cheating, plagiarism).
-During the 2019-2020 and 2020-2021 Academic Years, the University Conduct Committee had no allegations of misconduct that involved the use of alcohol or drugs.
-Regardless of reported student conduct, this does not negate the importance of substance use education and prevention (refer to survey data below).
+To date, MBKU has not had any reported alcohol or drug-related incidents with enrolled students.
+Regardless, this does not negate the importance of substance use education and prevention (refer to survey data below).

-In Spring 2021, all enrolled students (received an invitation to participate in the first Health & Wellness Survey which included a section of questions regarding student perceptions and experiences with alcohol and other drugs.
-Survey results serve to support several University Student Affairs goals:
+In Winter 2022-2023, all enrolled students received an invitation to participate in the biennial Health & Wellness Survey which included a section of questions regarding student perceptions and experiences with alcohol and other drugs.
+Survey results serve to support several Enrollment and Student Services goals: